-Ali Ferguson interview: Stitching stories
+Ali Ferguson: Stitching stories

 Ali Ferguson is a textile artist who works from her studio in Roslin.
 In The Purple Thread Shed she designs and produces contemporary stitched textile art for sale, exhibition and commission.
 Recently she has turned her attention to wooden art and wearables.